stennety/mywebsite/_posts/2025-03-16-qr-based-varpro.md

 in the linked articles for single and multiple right hand sides.
 Instead of the partial derivatives for $$\boldsymbol{P}^\perp_{\boldsymbol{\Phi_w}(\boldsymbol{\alpha})}$$, we now need an expression for the partial derivatives of $$\boldsymbol{Q}_2^T(\boldsymbol{\alpha})$$.
-Luckily, Kaufmann gives an approximation for this expression:
+Luckily, Kaufman gives an approximation for this expression:

 $$
 \frac{\partial \boldsymbol{Q}_2^T}{\alpha_k} \approx -\boldsymbol{Q}_2^T\frac{\partial \boldsymbol{\Phi_w}}{\alpha_k} \boldsymbol{\Phi_w}^\dagger, \label{dQ2dak} \tag{12}
 $$

 with $$\boldsymbol{\Phi}^\dagger$$ as in $$\eqref{phi-dagger}$$.
-There is a typo in the Kaufmann paper for the final form of this equation, which leaves out the preceding minus ($$-$$).
+There is a typo in the Kaufman paper for the final form of this equation, which leaves out the preceding minus ($$-$$).
 The previous formulas in (Kau75), and the derivation in (Bae23) show that this is an oversight.